springrain/zorm/README.md

 // ICustomDriverValueConver interface, see examples of DaMeng

 // --------------------------------------------
+// ResultSetRows According to Finder and Page queries, the user handles the result set themselves, generally used for handling multiple result sets, cursor, and other special situations

+// --------------------------------------------
 // OverrideFunc Rewrite the functions of ZORM, when you use this function, you have to know what you are doing

 // oldInsertFunc The default Insert implementation